Alert

 • Additional supports (e.g., work modifications, tools, clothing, fees, books, training costs).

-If there are concerns, consider resources and supports that may resolve them (for example, in-person meeting at worksite, return-to-work planning meeting/discussion, ergonomic assessment, or other available supports).
-If additional resources or supports are arranged, review and implement recommendations to resolve the barriers until the terms of the work placement are negotiated.
+If concerns arise regarding the work placement program.
+Explore resources and supports to address barriers (e.g., in-person meetings at the worksite, return-to-work planning discussions, ergonomic assessments, or other available supports).
+Review and implement recommendations to resolve obstacles until the work placement terms are finalized.

 Administrative tasks